Bajan Recipes including flying fish and cou coul from Barbados

 I love these Bajan recipes that I picked up while on the island.
-It’s been a little while since I travelled to Barbados but the joy of recipes means that a taste of Caribbean sunshine is just one meal away (and if I squint into this summer’s heatwave, I can convince myself we have that too.
-Aha.
-A hahaha.
-Ahahahahamwahahahaha.
-Etcetera.)
+It’s been a little while since I travelled to Barbados but the joy of recipes means that a taste of Caribbean sunshine is just one meal away.

 The words can be used interchangeably but I’m told that cou cou is the more standard form for Bajan recipes, while coo coo is more often found in Trinidad and Tobago.